kalthommusa/Face-Mask-Application/README.md

 ----------------------------------------------------------

-# Notes & Results
+# Results & Observations

-By feeding the classifier with 360 images, it has the opportunity to learn and gather enough information about the mask and no_mask data, and understand the relationship between input and output, as a result, the classifier's accuracy is promising and indicates excellent performance and accurate predictions.
+By feeding the classifier with 360 images, it has the opportunity to learn and gather enough information about the mask and no_mask data, and understand the relationship between input and output, as a result, the classifier's accuracy is 94% which is very high and promising, and indicates an excellent performance and accurate predictions.

 ![](images/accuracy.png)

 I've tested the app on several images, and the overall performance of the classifier seems pretty excellent.

-Therefore, there is no need to retrain the classifier nor collect more data.

 correct mask1 prediction: